Godwin (song)

 "Godwin" is a song by Nigerian songwriter and singer Korede Bello.
 It was released on 28 January 2015, by Mavin Records.
 The song features backup vocals from Don Jazzy.

 Critical reception

-Audio

 "Godwin" was met with positive reviews from music critics.
-A writer for Jaguda.com rated it 3.5 out of 5 adding: "On first listen, one can’t help but enjoy the totally positive and hopeful message about it.....Overall it’s a good song, and most importantly, a song that’s very simple but still very powerful with its message."
-Chibuzor of 360Nobs commented on the song, saying, "This one is a feel good material by many standards, a song cutting across the various demographics and a potential hit given the needed plugging.
-The entire sounds and lyrical composition fuse in seamless beauty that oozes impeccability and style.
-God Win is full of cheeriness and drive; a cool number, indigenous, original, repeat-worthy and all."
+A writer for Jaguda rated it 3.5 out of 5, adding: "On first listen, one can’t help but enjoy the totally positive and hopeful message about it.....Overall it’s a good song, and most importantly, a song that’s very simple but still very powerful with its message."
+Chibuzor of 360nobs acknowledged the song for cutting "across various demographics" and said it is "full of cheeriness and drive; a cool number, indigenous, original, repeat-worthy and all".

 Music video

-The music video of "Godwin" was shot and directed by Adasa Cookey.
+The music video of "Godwin" was directed by Adasa Cookey.
 Filmed in Lagos, Nigeria, it was uploaded to YouTube on 3 June 2015.
 The video amassed over one million views five weeks after its release.
-Moreover, it featured cameo appearances from Bovi, AY, Elenu, Yaw, Dr SID and Labi.
+Moreover, it featured cameo appearances from Bovi, AY, Elenu, Yaw, Dr SID, and Labi.